 Usually, doctors say that a person is MRD-negative or MRD-zero if they test 1 million bone marrow cells and don’t find any cancerous cells.
 This doesn’t necessarily mean that there are no myeloma cells in the body — just that there are so few cancer cells that they can’t be detected.
 It’s safe to assume that the few remaining cells that go undetected by MRD testing methods will not survive and repopulate the cancer.

 In the past, most doctors did not recommend that people with myeloma be tested for MRD.
-Only participants in clinical trials for myeloma treatments routinely underwent MRD testing.
+Only participants in research studies (called clinical trials) for myeloma treatments routinely underwent MRD testing.
 This is because researchers still had questions about what MRD test results meant for people with myeloma.
 For instance, if MRD is negative (no remaining myeloma cells), is it safe to stop treatment?
 And if MRD is positive (some remaining myeloma cells), does it mean treatment isn’t working?

 In other words, doctors understand what MRD is and how to test for it, but they do not always know the best way to use this information.
 There are not yet guidelines for how doctors should consider MRD test results when making treatment plans.
 As such, some doctors may choose not to use MRD results until this measure is better understood.